OceanAtlas/joa-sphinx/docs/index.md

 ## About Java OceanAtlas
 Java OceanAtlas (JOA) is a Java application for Windows and MacOS which provides an ad hoc (rather than pre-set) graphic exploration environment optimized to examine and plot oceanographic profile data.
-JOA works with any pressure- or depth-indexed data, for example 'WHP-Exchange' data, such as from the CLIVAR and Carbon Hydrographic Data Office (CCHDO;https://cchdo.ucsd.edu).
+JOA works with any pressure- or depth-indexed data, for example 'WHP-Exchange' data, such as from the [CLIVAR and Carbon Hydrographic Data Office (CCHDO)](https://cchdo.ucsd.edu).

 Java OceanAtlas plots include property-property plots, maps, offset profiles (waterfall), contour plots, and plots of calculated values, using color-by-property-value as a plotted variable to aid interpretation.
 There is also a comprehensive data display window and extensive support for data editing and quality control functions.